 Intuit has also seen the light and launched its Intuit Partner Platform last year.
 Given that most of your customers probably use QuickBooks, this could be the most critical for you.
 Intuit's strategy is to get applications that share the data on the desktop in the cloud.
 Obviously, this will lead to more collaboration with your clients and better access to data remotely.
-Some of the apps range from sharing documents to possible because of the simplicity of delivering applications over the Internet using a SaaS model.
+Some of the apps range from sharing documents to doing expense reports.